ssmirr/appdev-chapters/array.md

 Now we're talking!
 We've stored multiple strings within a single array using the `.push` method[^push_alias].
 Ruby separates the elements in an array with commas.

 [^push_alias]:
-    You might come across a shorthand for `.push`, the `<<` method.
+    You might come across a shorthand for `.push`, the `<<` method, known as the "shovel" operator.
 This allows you to write something like:

     ```ruby
     cities.<<("Chicago")